aiidateam/aiida-core/docs/source/concepts/provenance.rst

 The consequence of these two together is a "chain reaction" in which every node that can be traced back through the data provenance to any of the initial targeted nodes will end up being deleted as well.
 The reciprocal is true for the export: the default behavior is that every ancestor will also be exported by default (because ``create_backward`` is ``True`` by default and ``input_calc_backward`` is always ``True``).

-On the other hand, when considering the connection between data provenance and logical provenance, it is important to notice that, by default, AiiDA will always prioritize the former over the latter.
+In regards to the connection between data provenance and logical provenance, the most important thing to consider is how the default settings of ``call_calc_forward=False`` and ``call_work_forward=False`` protect the data provenance not specifically targetted by the user from deletion.
-Thus, it will protect data nodes and calculation nodes when deleting workflow nodes, and it will leave behind workflow nodes when exporting data nodes or calculation nodes.

-Enabling the optional rules in these cases overrides this default behavior.
+This is an important aspect to understand, specially when customizing this directives, since enabling the optional rules and overriding this default behavior can potentially lead to undesired and irreversible results.
-To better illustrate this, we consider the following graph and we focus on the deletion feature only (similar considerations apply when exporting):
+To better illustrate this, we consider the following graph:

 .. _delexp_example02:
 .. image:: include/images/delexp_example02.png